JNRowe/jnrowe.github.io/thoughts/metro_city.rst

 artsy manner that I would likely not understand.

-The initial concept worked by scanning a firehose of tweets for keywords which seemed likely to be hugely poisonous, and then create a :abbr:`DAG (Directed Acyclic Graph)` as the basis to rate users who were retweeting them.
+The initial concept worked by scanning a firehose of tweets for keywords which seemed likely to be hugely poisonous, and then create a |DAG| as the basis to rate users who were retweeting them.
 Later versions were self-training using a naïve Bayes classifier, which allowed us to find offensive tweets using words I was previously happily unaware of.

 Early on it became obvious that another effect presented itself.
 There were *masses* of users who were retweeting users who would later be banned, and